-I had covered the complete circuit within 8 nights 9 days.
+I covered the complete circuit within 8 nights and 9 days.
 My journey started on 16th July 2021 and ended on 24th July 2021.
 Please read the below-mentioned outline of my journey :

-Day 4 : Entered Spiti via sumdo (the first spiti village) and headed to Gue Mummy , Tabo Monastery and finally reached Kaza, the largest town of Spiti.
-The night spent at kaza.
+Day 4: Entered Spiti via Sumdo (the first Spiti village) and headed to Gue Mummy, Tabo Monastery and finally reached Kaza, the largest town of Spiti.
+The night was spent at Kaza.

-Day 5: Supercharged and done my bucket list places which are Langza, Hikkim , Dhankar, Komic and Key Monastery.
-An evening spent with shopping and café hopping at Kaza.
+Day 5: Supercharged and did my bucket list of places which are Langza, Hikkim, Dhankar, Komic and Key Monastery.
+An evening spent shopping and café hopping at Kaza.

 Day 6: Started early to reach Chicham bridge, Kunjum Pass and Chandratal.
 Rest at Chandratal

-Spiti is situated at high altitude area ( 3300- 5000 mt) uphill and to explore the valley you need to be fit.
-It needs proper acclimatization for every traveller either their first visit or many times visit of these places.
-It is advisable to plan your journey slow.
+Spiti is situated at a high altitude area ( 3300- 5000 mt) uphill and to explore the valley you need to be fit.
+It needs proper acclimatization for every traveller either their first visit or many times visits to these places.
+It is advisable to plan your journey slowly.
 You must halt halfway in Kinnaur or Manali which helps you to adjust the uphill and area accordingly.
 Those who suffer from lung diseases like asthma or breathing problems or heart issues are advised to consult their doctors before planning the trip.

 Spiti is a place you need at least 20 to 30 days to touch all the places.
 Here I am jotting down the most visited places in Spiti which you can cover within 10 to 15 days and can do the full circuit too.

-Tabo Monastery is one of the oldest monasteries in India built in 996 CE and it is still an operating one.
-This is also called Ajanta of Himalayas because of wall murals painted all over the monasteries walls.
+Tabo Monastery is one of the oldest monasteries in India built in 996 CE and it is still operating.
+This is also called the Ajanta of the Himalayas because of wall murals painted all over the monasteries’ walls.
 The total complex is made up of nine temples, four stupas, and twenty-three monk quarters.
 The monastery complex looks innocuous from the outside, with some scattered mud houses and chortens.

-Note : Tabo has so many cafes, hostels and well build trekking routes towards old meditation caves.
+Note: Tabo has so many cafes, and hostels and well build trekking routes towards old meditation caves.
 The Network is good here and you can find 1 ATM and a small market too.

-Note : Gue has enchanting views from the monastery.
-Do not forget to spend some time from the up stairs.
+Note: Gue has enchanting views from the monastery.
+Do not forget to spend some time upstairs.